 Most of my posts are mental health-related, but I have kept my promise and written about other interests that enrich my life.
 One of my many loves in life is cooking.
 I’ve written a couple of food-related posts in the past.
 Today I’m sharing my Czech (Bohemian) mother-in-law’s Strawberry Dumplings (Jahodové knedlíky) recipe.
 They are indulgent yummy balls of paradise.
 We ate them last night for dinner.
 Czechs usually eat them as a lunch, with 6-8 dumplings per person, but most people outside of Czech Republic may consider them a dessert.
 Three to four dumplings would be plenty for that.

 The month of May marks the start of strawberry season in my area.
 I’ve noticed they are getting cheaper in my grocery stores.
 So this is the time to make these wonderful buggers.
-Other than fresh strawberries, all you need are basic pantry ingredients, plus farmer’s cheese.
-Never had farmer’s cheese?
+Other than fresh strawberries, all you need are basic pantry ingredients, plus farmer cheese (called “tvaroh” in Czech,).
+Never had farmer cheese?
 There is a chance your grocery store carries it near the cottage cheese section, but please please do NOT use cottage or ricotta cheese.
 They don’t work in this recipe.

 Bohemian Strawberry Dumplings

-- 1/2 lb plain farmer’s cheese, plus more for topping (In my area, Friendship brand is preferred, if another is used, flour amount may need adjustment)
+- 1/2 lb plain soft farmer cheese (“měkký tvaroh”), plus either more for topping or some separate hard type (“tvrdý tvaroh) for topping (In the US, Friendship brand is preferred, if another is used, flour amount may need adjustment)

 - 1 egg

 - 6 Tbs all-purpose flour (Note: May need more if farmer’s cheese is very wet) – polohruba mouka